rasexx/auto-pdf-downloader/docs/README.md

 ## Licencia

 Este proyecto está bajo la Licencia MIT.
-Ver el archivo `LICENSE` para más detalles.
+Ver el archivo LICENSE para más detalles.

 ---

-# Automatic Google Search
+# Automatic Google Search and PDF Download

-This project performs automatic Google searches and collects the links of the first 3 results for each search.
-It is a useful tool to assist in gathering information for research.
+This project performs automatic Google searches, downloads the found PDFs, and verifies that they contain selectable text.
+It is a useful tool for gathering information for research.

 ## Description

-The script performs predefined Google searches, simulating a web browser to avoid crashes.
-For each search, it fetches the links of the first three results and saves them to a text file.
-This can be especially useful for quickly gathering resources on specific topics.
+The script performs predefined searches on Google, simulating a web browser to avoid blocks.
+For each search, it obtains the links of the PDFs in the results, downloads them, and verifies that they contain selectable text.
+Only PDFs that meet this criterion are kept.

+## Main Features

+- Automatic Google search
+- PDF download
+- Verification of selectable text in PDFs
+- Graphical interface to monitor progress
+- Activity and error logging

 ## Requirements